jhanley634/testing-tools/problem/text/db/db_perf.md

 Why wait?
 Do the work now, and store it on disk.
 We call this an index.
 Or perhaps a derived table, a reporting table.
-Consider using CREATE MATERIALIZED INDEX.
+Consider using CREATE MATERIALIZED VIEW.

 \blank
 Store counts, if that's all the query result will need.